Jayne Regan

 Bobbie Stoffregen (July 28, 1909 – March 19, 2000), known professionally as Jayne Regan, was an American film actress.
 Her original name was sometimes seen as Bobby Stoffregen.

+Early years

 Regan was the daughter of Herman C. and Anna Stoffregen.
-From age 2 to 15, she studied dance, drama, and singing in addition to attending Mary Institute.
-In 1932, she graduated with an A. B. degree from Washington University in St. Louis, after which she acted in Western films for Reliable Pictures while attending drama school for two years.
+From age 2 to 15, she studied dance, drama, and singing in addition to attending Mary Institute, Loretto Academy and Cleveland High School.
+In 1932, she graduated (another source says that she graduated in 1931) with an A. B. degree from Washington University in St. Louis, where she was a member of Phi Mu sorority.

+Career

+After Regan met Cecil B. DeMille in Washington, D. C., she went to Hollywood.
+Her film debut came in Thank You, Mr. Moto.

+Regan acted in Western films for Reliable Pictures while attending drama school for two years.
 She was under contract to Twentieth Century Fox during the 1930s.

+Personal life

+A jury found Regan negligent and awarded the plaintiff $3,500 for personal injuries in a legal case in January 1932.
+He said that he was injured while driving a truck that was hit by a car driven by her.
+She denied being negligent.

 On December 21, 1937, Regan married Jerry Gose, a production manager at Twentieth Century Fox.
 On June 21, 1951, the couple divorced in Hollywood.